 It surprises many to learn that the phrase hate the sin and love the sinner is not in the Bible.
-This idea seems to have originated with St. Augustine (c.424) in one of his letters when he used the phrase "Cum dilectione hominum et odio vitiorum" that translates as "with love for mankind and hatred of sins."
-The phase as we know it today was popularized in Mohandas Gandhi's 1929 autobiography.
+This idea seems to have originated with St. Augustine (c.424) in one of his letters when he used the phrase "Cum dilectione hominum et odio vitiorum" which translates as "with love for mankind and hatred of sins."
+The term as we know it today was popularized in Mohandas Gandhi's 1929 autobiography.

 Don't Miss This:

 Before we go much further, I want to say that sin is serious.
 Sin hurts us and others, diminishing our capacity to be genuinely human.
 It inhibits our ability to love well.

 Depending on your faith perspective, you may be familiar with the idea that sin has to be punished to appease an offended god for our sake.
 This is not satisfying for me (see Quick notes below).

 Some may see sin like a plague, a sickness that needs to be healed.
 While this is certainly a more appealing and workable perspective, I am given to thinking of sin from an evolutionary perspective.
 Instead of something to be punished or healed from, sin is something that we are, as a species, maturing out of.
 This maturity or evolution, if you will, is in the loooong process through relationship with the God-who-is-love, each other and the planet.

 God's nature/essence is Love.
 Every other aspect of God (justice, sovereignty, etc.) flows from and expresses God's unControlling Love.
 Even when God judges, its fountainhead is God's self-emptying Love.
 This is how God Loves, and God's heart breaks when we live in such a way that hurts and diminishes us, others and the rest of creation.